Lydzje/old-site/README.md

 # lydzje.github.io #

 This github-page is a kind of blank portfolio with some links.
-It stills under development :umbrella:
+It's still under development :umbrella:

 **You can visit this gh-page through the following link:** https://lydzje.github.io